mongodb/specifications/source/crud/crud.rst

     collation: Optional<Document>;

     /**
-     * Attaches a comment to the query.
+     * Enables users to specify an arbitrary comment to help trace the operation through
+     * the database profiler, currentOp and logs.
+The default is to not send a value.
      *
-     * This option is sent only if the caller explicitly provides a value.
-The default is to not send a value.
+     * The comment can be any valid BSON type for server versions 4.4 and above.
+     * Server versions prior to 4.4 only support string as comment,
+     * and providing a non-string type will result in a server-side error.
      *
      * @see https://docs.mongodb.com/manual/reference/command/find/
      */